vbn-mj/cdond-c3-projectstarter-I/README.md

 [![CircleCI](https://circleci.com/gh/vbn-mj/cdond-c3-projectstarter-I.svg?style=svg)](https://circleci.com/gh/vbn-mj/cdond-c3-projectstarter)

-## Give your Application Auto-Deploy Superpowers
+## Give your Application Auto-Deploy Superpowers @vbn

 In this project, you will prove your mastery of the following learning objectives: